rwblokzijl/Msc-thesis-EuroToken/thesis.md

 One option is to implement a full blockchain protocol and associated network stack from the ground up to adhere to our exact requirements.
-This would give us a lot of say in the exact feature set of the network.
+This would give us a lot of control over the exact feature set of the network.
 However, since the science of distributed networking algorithms has mostly settled, most Peer-to-Peer communication technologies have already been implemented somewhere.